E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Administrative Role Model

-Define your tiered administrative model before deployment.
-Who are your Tier 0 identity administrators?
-What is the process for activating privileged roles via PIM?
-Who approves Global Administrator activation?
-These are not just technical questions — they are governance questions that require business stakeholder sign-off.
+Define your tiered admin model before deployment.
+Who activates Global Administrator via PIM?
+Who approves it?
+These are governance questions requiring business stakeholder sign-off.

 Decision 06